 Use the prebuilt segments as the basis for your behavioral marketing campaigns.
 You can edit the minimum and maximum values to create your own definition for frequency, intensity, activity, and momentum.
 Select one of the behavioral segments, click its name in the left navigation to view the conditions that define this segment, and edit the score range.
 By default high intensity is calculated with a minimum of 85 out of 100.
 To add more profiles to this segment, you can change the minimum value to yield more profiles.
 Choose Save As to create a new, custom behavioral segment using your scoring thresholds.

 For details on how BlueConic calculates the profile scores that determine the behavioral segments, see Calculating behavioral profile property values.

 How to create behavioral segments to increase engagement

 The example below shows how you can use behavioral segments in BlueConic to increase customer engagement.
 Because BlueConic's behavioral segments and profile properties are preconfigured, you can use them now to target custom audiences.

-To target users who show high levels of activity but for whom you don't have an email address:
+Targeting users showing high levels of activity but for whom you don't have an email address: